AbhiramRV/Object_detection/README.md

 Training(learning) the network is nothing but optimizing the parameters(weights and biases).
 1 Epoch is when network sees the entire training set once.

+Batch Normalization: BatchNorm is normalizing the layer output before activation.
+Batch Norm increase the speed of training dramatically.
+For multiclass classification problem, last layer in the network is sofmax layer.